Coyotes vs. Sharks: Betting Trends, Odds, Advanced Stats

 Coyotes Betting Insights

-- The Coyotes have won 75.0% of their games this season when they've been a moneyline favorite (6-2).
+- The Coyotes have won seven of their nine games when listed as a moneyline favorite this season (77.8%).

-- Arizona has played as a moneyline favorite of -190 or shorter in just two games this season, and won both.
+- Arizona has played three times as a moneyline favorite with odds of -155 or shorter, and won in each game.

-- Based on this game's moneyline, the Coyotes have an implied win probability of 65.5%.
+- The implied moneyline probability in this matchup gives the Coyotes a 60.8% chance to win.

-- Arizona and its opponent have combined to score more than 6 goals in 17 of 28 games this season.
+- In 18 games this season, Arizona and its opponent have combined for more than 6 goals.

 Coyotes vs Sharks Additional Info